Diedrich Willers Jr.: Early life

 Born in rural Varick, New York, he was the sixth of eight children of Reverend Diedrich Willers D.D.
 (1798–1883), an immigrant from Bremen, Germany.
-His father fought in the Hanoverian army in the Battle of Waterloo in 1815, immigrated to Baltimore, Maryland in 1819, and began preaching to various Seneca County, New York congregations in 1821, and was also notable as a critic of Mormonism.
+His father fought in the Hanoverian Army at the Battle of Waterloo in 1815, immigrated to Baltimore, Maryland in 1819, and began preaching to various Seneca County, New York congregations in 1821, and was also notable as a critic of Mormonism.
 His mother was born in New Holland, Pennsylvania of Pennsylvania Dutch stock.

 Willers' early life was one of toil; he divided his time between working on the family farm in the summers and attending district school in the winter.
 With the exception of two terms at the Seneca Falls Academy, he had no schooling other than district school.
 He began teaching at the district school at age 16, and at age 22 entered the printing business, but was forced to abandon that pursuit due to ill health.